BLUF-Ltd/Telegram-Events-Bot/README.md

 This file contains various constant definitions, including parameters to access the database.

 ### apifunctions.php
-This contains functions to initialised our database connection, connecting to either our live or test server, and to initialise the Redis cache, which helps reduce the load on the database.
+This contains functions to initialise our database connection, connecting to either our live or test server, and to initialise the Redis cache, which helps reduce the load on the database.

 ### BLUFClasses.php